enriquedlh97/keyword_category_prediction_api/README.md

 ```bash
 $ python final_model_training.py
 ```
-Currently, the only parameters and their default values for the training subroutine are the following ones.
+Currently, the only parameters (and their default values) that can be sepcified for the training subroutine are the following ones.
 ```text
 MAX_TOKEN_COUNT = 40
 N_EPOCHS = 20